Start With Yourself: The TOEIC Reset Adult Test-Takers Need

 It interrupts the anxiety loop.
 You can’t overthink while you’re pausing.

-It re-centers your focus.
+It re-centres your focus.
 You stop thinking about people who aren’t even in the room.

 It turns emotional pressure into a physical action.
 Simple.
 Repeatable.